Byron Buxton Player Props: Twins vs. Guardians

 Byron Buxton At The Plate

-- In 14 games this season (28.6%), Buxton has picked up an RBI, and in six of those games (12.2%) he had two or more.
+- Buxton has an RBI in 14 of 50 games this season, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in three contests.

-- In 51.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (12.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.